-Marion Data, Rev War, Life Events & Bibliography
+Marion Data, Rev War, Life Events, and Bibliography

 About General Francis Marion, The "Swamp Fox"

-Significant Events in the Life of Francis Marion and the Revolution, Southern Campaign in SC:
+Significant Events in the Life of Francis Marion and the Revolution, Southern Campaigns in SC:

 ** Battles or skirmishes Marion engaged in **